vidocg/auth-service_GO/README.md

 app.env NB!!! **GOOGLE_AUTH_CALLBACK** should have same value that you have used in google console Use http://localhost:9993/auth/google in bowser with locally running service to be redirected to google auth form

 # Environment variables
-For the development is used [app.env](app.env) from the root which is parsed on bootstrap by spf13/viper.
+For the development is used [local.env](local.env) from the root which is parsed on bootstrap by spf13/viper.
 Link: `https://github.com/spf13/viper`

+# Profiles
+By default `local` profile is used by spf13/viper that is taken from root `local.env`.
+If you want to add new profile you should add `{profile}.env` to root and path `PROFILE` as environment variable to
+# Build
+executable with different profile you need to run in the shell under src directory `go build -o ..`

 # Logging
 For the logging purposes is used `zap` with under custom interface `ZapCustomLogger`.
 Link: `https://github.com/uber-go/zap`